 California Court of Appeals has ruled that renewal of a DVRO does not require a party to show new evidence of abuse or threatened abuse, or that any new abuse is physical in nature, and that evidence of abuse perpetrated on children is relevant to a renewal.
 Perez v Torres, 206 Cal.App.4th 418 (2012); 141 Cal.
 Rptr.
 3d 758.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
+The Law Offices of Edward Misleh, APC is a law firm that in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of California restraining orders, to include: domestic violence restraining orders, protective orders, criminal protective orders, and emergency orders.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.